Frequently Asked Questions

 Is the program really free?

-Is there a stipend or financial assistance available during the program?
+Is there a stipend or financial assistance available?

 NYC students enrolled through the Train&Earn program receive a stipend during the program.
 There is no stipend currently offered for the Charlotte, NC program.